 Cremations inflict a high toll on the environment; a cremator needs to operate at 760-1150C for between one and three hours per cremation and uses about 285 kilowatt hours of gas and 15kWh of electricity on average per cremation - roughly the same domestic energy demands as a single person for an entire month.
 Cremation is also responsible for 16% of the UK’s mercury pollution from dental fillings, other atmospheric dioxins and pollutants linked with cancer and other illnesses.

 There is growing pressure on government and local authorities to behave in an environmentally sustainable way, however the way to cut harmful emissions is to burn at higher temperatures!
-Burning bodies uses precious fuels and creates greenhouse gases, cremation is definitely not the answer for those care about their carbon footprint planet or those they leave behind!
+Burning bodies uses precious fuels and creates greenhouse gases, cremation is definitely not the answer for those care about their carbon footprint on the planet or those they leave behind!